IntelRealSense/librealsense/examples/motion/readme.md

 ## Overview
 This sample demonstrates how to use measures from gyroscope and accelerometer to compute the rotation angle, `theta`, of the camera.

 The example is based on [code](https://github.com/GruffyPuffy/imutest) by GruffyPuffy.

+In this example, we use complemetary filter to aggregate data from gyroscope and accelerometer.
+For more information, you can look at this [tutorial](http://www.pieter-jan.com/node/11) by Pieter-Jan or this [presentation](https://github.com/jcarrus/MakeMITSelfBalancingRobot/blob/master/segspecs/filter.pdf) by Shane Colton, among other sources available online.

 ## Expected Output
 The application should open a window with a 3D image of the camera, rotating according to it's physical motion.
 In addition, you should be able to interact with the camera using your mouse, rotating, zooming, and panning.